Published January 12, 2023 • 5 minute read

 To understand what a waiver of subrogation is and its primary function, let’s first review subrogation.

-When your insurance company covers a claim, they have a legal right to pursue the third party to compensate any losses—a right known as subrogation.
+When your insurance company covers a claim, they have a legal right to pursue the responsible third party to recoup their losses—a right known as subrogation.

-By legally pursuing the responsible party, the insurance company collects payments toward the costs of a claim.
+In doing so, the insurer reimburses payments made toward the costs of a claim.

 Virginia-based law firm Hirschler defines subrogation in the following way: